InsightDataScience/github-tutorial/README.md

 ### 4. Fork the tutorial repository to your account

 Fork the tutorial repository to your account through the Github webpage.
+This makes a copy of the original repository on your account.

 - On the [GitHub repo page](https://github.com/InsightDataScience/github-tutorial), in the top right corner of the page under the photo of your account, click the Fork button (see below for example).
 - Select your account when prompted.
 This should fork the github-tutorial repository to your account.